Payment of Wages for Deceased Employees: How to Ensure Compliant Processing of Final Wages While Mourning a Colleague’s Passing

 If these requirements are satisfied, the employer must issue payment promptly and will thereafter be discharged from liability with respect to the compensation paid.
 The employer may rely in good faith on the statements in the affidavit or declaration and has no duty to inquire into the truth of any such statement.
 If the employer refuses to issue payment pursuant to these procedures, the surviving spouse or registered domestic partner may pursue the amount due through legal action and may recover reasonable attorneys’ fees and costs incurred in doing so.

-If there is no spouse or registered domestic partner, California Probate Code sections 13100 through 13116 provide procedures for payment of a deceased employee’s final wages to other beneficiaries.
+California Probate Code sections 13100 through 13116 provide procedures for payment of a deceased employee’s personal property to the decedent’s beneficiaries.
 Specifically, in certain circumstances where the value of the estate does not exceed a specific amount, adjusted over time for inflation,* personal property may be transferred using a Small Estate Affidavit or Affidavit for Collection of Personal Property.
-The Sacramento County Public Law Library has a template form for this purpose.
+The Sacramento County Public Law Library has template forms for this purpose.

 Because an employee’s passing constitutes a qualifying event under COBRA, employers must also notify the plan administrator of a covered employee’s passing and must send a timely election notice to the employee’s qualified beneficiaries.